Personal licence applications are now online

-The Gambling Commission has launched the latest addition to e-services which allows individuals applying for personal licences or making Annex A personal declarations to apply online.
+The Gambling Commission has launched an addition to e-services which allows individuals applying for personal licences or making Annex A personal declarations to apply online.

 Applicants can navigate in a way that reflects their individual role and responsibilities by giving them the option to skip questions that are not relevant for them.